Derby of the Eternal Enemies: Fans' rivalry

 Olympiacos and Panathinaikos are the most popular Greek clubs, with both sides having large fanbases that follow them in domestic and international matches.
 Football hooliganism is a very common phenomenon between their fans in recent years, featuring anything from breaking seats and fighting to fireworks and street rioting.

 Football rivalry

 Both clubs have been in the top flight of Greek football since 1929, among the longest spells on the Continent.
-They compete with each other for the title of the most successful football club in the country as well as the greatest Greek sports club overall.
-Their football departments have always been the most attractive among their fans and they have a long-standing antagonism since they first met in the fields, but the rivalry also extends into other team sports such as basketball, volleyball and water polo.
+Their football departments attract the most fans, but the rivalry also extends into other team sports such as basketball, volleyball and water polo.

-Domestically, Olympiacos is the most successful football club in Greece, having won a record 83 major official titles compared to Panathinaikos' 44 titles and also being the most successful in their head-to-head fixtures.
+Domestically, Olympiacos is the most successful football club in Greece, having won a record 84 major official titles compared to Panathinaikos' 44 titles and also being the most successful in their head-to-head fixtures.